 We connect you with the support and training you need to prepare for work

 We understand going back to work after raising children can be tough.
 Balancing work and family can be difficult to manage.
-That’s why our ParentsNext service focuses on supporting you and your children as you prepare for employment.
+That’s why the ParentsNext program focuses on supporting you and your children as you prepare for employment.

 We will take the time to get to know you, your family and your ambitions.
 We will give you the skills and experience you need to achieve your goals while building your capacity to manage family and work commitments.